-A VET mobility project must comprise one or more of the following activities: Eligible activities VET learners traineeships in vocational institutes abroad; VET learners traineeships in companies abroad; Teaching/training assignments abroad; Staff training abroad.
-A participating organisation can be: any public or private organisation (or its subsidiary/branch) active in the field of vocational education and training (defined as a VET Organisation); or any public or private organisation active in the labour market or in the fields of education, training and youth.
-For example, such organisations can be: Eligible participating organisations a vocational education school/institute/centre; a public or private, a small, medium or large enterprise (including social enterprises); a social partner or other representative of working life, including chambers of commerce, craft/professional associations and trade unions; a public body at local, regional or national level; a public body at local, regional of national level, a research institute; a foundation; a school/institute/educational centre (at any level, from pre-school to upper secondary education, and including adult education); a non-profit organisation, association, NGO; a body providing career guidance, professional counselling and information services; a body responsible for policies in the field of vocational education and training.
+A participating organisation can be: any public or private organisation (or its subsidiary/branch) active in the field of vocational education and training (referred to as a VET provider); or any public or private organisation active in the labour market (referred to as a company) For example, such organisations can be: Eligible participating organisations a vocational education school/institute/centre; a public or private, a small, medium or large enterprise (including social enterprises); a social partner or other representative of working life, including chambers of commerce, craft/professional associations and trade unions; a public body at local, regional or national level; a research institute; a foundation; a school/institute/educational centre (at any level, from pre-school to upper secondary education, and including adult education); a non-profit organisation, association, NGO; a body providing career guidance, professional counselling and information services; a body responsible for policies in the field of vocational education and training.
 Each organisation must be established in a Programme Country.
 Who can apply?
-A VET organisation (or its subsidiary/branch) sending learners and staff abroad; The coordinator of a national mobility consortium.
+A VET provider (or its subsidiary/branch) sending learners and staff abroad; The coordinator of a national mobility consortium.
 Individuals cannot apply directly for a grant.
 Number of participating organisations A mobility activity is transnational and involves minimum two participating organisations (at least one sending and at least one receiving organisation) from different Programme Countries.
 In the case of projects presented by a national mobility consortium, all members of the consortium must be from the same Programme Country and need to be identified at the time of applying for a grant.
-A consortium must comprise at least 3 VET organisations.
+A consortium must comprise at least 3 VET providers.
 Duration of project 1 to 2 years.
 The applicant must choose the duration at application stage, based on the objective of the project and on the type of activities planned.
 Where to apply?
 To the National Agency of the country in which the applicant organisation is established.
+1 Applicants have to submit their grant application by 1 February at 12:00 (midday Brussels time) for projects starting between 1 June and 31 December of the same year.
 When to apply?
-Applicants have to submit their grant application by 2 February at 12:00 (midday Brussels time) for projects starting between 1 June and 31 December of the same year.
 Possible additional deadline: National Agencies may organise a second round of applications if funds remain unused, for which the rules set out in this Guide will also apply.
 National Agencies will inform of this possibility via their website.
-If a second round is organised, applicants have to submit their grant application by 4 October at 12:00 (midday Brussels time) for projects starting between 1 January and 31 May of the How to apply? following year.
+If a second round is organised, applicants have to submit their grant application by 4 October at 12:00 (midday Brussels time) for projects starting between 1 January and 31 May of the following year.
+How to apply?
 Please see Part C of this Guide for details on how to apply.
-Other criteria A VET organisation (or its subsidiary/branch) or national mobility consortium can apply only once per selection round.
-However, a VET organisation may be part of or coordinate several different national mobility consortia applying at the same time.
+A VET provider (or its subsidiary/branch) or national mobility consortium can apply on per selection round.
+However, a VET provider may be part of or coordinate several d national mobility consortia applying at the same time.